Collection Development Policy

 • Vendor relationships, technical support and contractual concerns

 Since electronic materials do not wear out or take physical shelf space, condition and usage are not considered as deselection criteria.
-All other deselection criteria -- such as relevance -- are considered.
+All other deselection criteria -- are considered.
 In the case of a resource sharing agreement, the Library may not be able to deselect all desired materials or respond to item challenges for electronic materials that are accessed as part of a resource sharing agreement.

 X. Media Collection